atkinsj/fts-elasticsearch/README.md

 * debug Enables HTTP debugging

 ## ElasticSearch Indicies
-fts-elasticsearch creates an index per mail box.
+fts-elastic creates an index per mail box.
 It creates one field for each field in the e-mail header and for the body.

 You can setup index template on Elasticsearch with command